fh-seu/Sokoban-pathfinding/README.md

 Description of the problem refers to https://kth.kattis.com/problems/kth.ai.sokobanpathfinding.

-The core of the problem is BFS(Breadth First Search) algorithm on a binary array "vector<string>".
+The core of the problem is BFS(Breadth First Search) algorithm on a binary array.

 Note:
 1. Get the map from input(string);